mruwnik/invoices/README.md

 The price can be provided in one of the following ways:

  * :netto            - is a set price and will be displayed as provided
- * :hourly           - is an hourly price - JIRA will be queried in order to work out how many hours should be billed
+ * :hourly           - is an hourly price - worklogs will be queried in order to work out how many hours should be billed.
+                       If no worklog could be found (or its :worked is nil), this item will be skipped.
  * :base + :per-day  - in the case of a variable number of hours worked. :base provides the amount that would be paid if `<number of hours worked> == <number of hours in the current month if full time> / per-day`.
                        In the case of someone working full time, :per-day would be 8, and if the number of hours worked